asemlef/docker-terraria/README.md

 * All settings are meant to be managed using environment variables.
 Any changes made to serverconfig.txt (including via the server console) will be overwritten on container start.
 * If not using an existing world, the first time the container runs it will autocreate a new world file.
 This process is quite slow, and the container should not be stopped until it finishes.
 * The Terraria server binary ignores SIGTERM, so [game-docker-wrapper](https://github.com/iagox86/game-docker-wrapper) is used to catch it and gracefully exit.
-Special thanks to [iagox86](https://github.com/iagox86) for making the tool and helping with troubleshooting.
+Special thanks to [iagox86](https://github.com/iagox86) for making the tool and helping with troubleshooting!